Top 10 issues between Evangelicals and Catholics

 Response

-• 30 to 60 years after the Resurrection, He inspired members of his Church to write the infallible books of the Bible.
+• Write: 30 to 60 years after the Resurrection, He inspired members of his Church to write the infallible books of the Bible.

-• At the Catholic Synods of Hippo (393 AD) and Carthage (397 AD), He inspired members of the Church to discern which books to include in the Canon of the Bible.
+• Discern: At the Catholic Synods of Hippo (393 AD) and Carthage (397 AD), He inspired members of the Church to discern which books to include in the Canon of the Bible.

 Evangelicals try to reign in misinterpretations of the Bible through commentaries.
 (Matthew Henry, Matthew Poole, MacArthur Study Bible, etc.) This has only been marginally successful, evidenced by Allen Parr's video about 7 things Evangelicals should not argue over (women pastors, spiritual gifts, music, deliverance, tithes, pre/post/mid trib, predestination vs free will).